bobbingwide/SB-post-edit-block/readme.txt

 1. Post edit block and default settings

 == Upgrade Notice ==
+= 0.2.0 =
+Upgrade for text align control and improved colour and font settings.

 = 0.1.1 =
 Update for a workaround to Gutenberg issue 33401.